A Complete Finite Axiomatisation of the Equational Theory of Common Meadows: Equational axioms for common meadows

 \begin{proof} Given an equation $e$, if it is true in all common meadows then it is provable from $E_{\mathsf{ftc-cm}}$.
-The equations provable from this finite set $E_{\mathsf{ftc-cm}}$ are computably enumerable.
-Thus, the true equations of the fracterm calculus of common meadows are computably enumerable.
+The equations provable from this finite set $E_{\mathsf{ftc-cm}}$ are computably enumerable (Lemma \ref{enumerability}).
+Thus, the true equations of the equational theory of common meadows are computably enumerable.
 If $e$ is not true in all common meadows then $e$ fails in an algebraic closure of some prime field $\overline{\rat}$ or $\overline{F_p}$ for some prime $p$.
 These fields are computable and can be computably enumerated uniformly \cite{StoltenbergTucker1999,ShepherdsonF1956}, and a computable search for a counterexample to $e$ attempted.
-Thus, the false equations of the fracterm calculus of common meadows are computably enumerable.
-In consequence, the fracterm calculus of common meadows is decidable.
+Thus, the false equations of the equational theory of common meadows are computably enumerable.
+In consequence, the equational theory of common meadows is decidable.

 \end{proof}

 Of course, this enumeration argument for decidability is crude.
 However, we note that the completeness proof for Theorem \ref{MainThm} is effective because the transformations which are used are all computable -- including the earlier necessary lemmas such as flattening (Theorem \ref{FF}) and reductions to quasi-polynomials (Proposition \ref{quasi-polynomial_reduction}).
 From these transformations, which map the provability of equations to the identity of terms, an alternate proof of decidability can be constructed that offers an algorithm for the provability and validity of equations and invites a further independent analysis.